cloudflare/react-gateway/README.md

 # React Gateway

-> Render React DOM into a new context
+> Render React DOM into a new context (aka "Portal")

 This can be used to implement various UI components such as modals.
 See [`react-modal2`](https://github.com/cloudflare/react-modal2).

+It also works in universal (isomorphic) React applications without any additional setup.

 ## Installation